I Can See Your Voice (South Korean game show): Broadcast history

 I Can See Your Voice debuted on February 26, 2015.
-One week after the first-season finale, a Star Wars special was played on May 14, 2015, featuring re-invited mystery singers in a team-based showdown.
+One week after the first-season finale, a Star Wars special was aired on May 14, 2015, featuring reinvited mystery singers playing in a team-based showdown.
 After that special, CJ ENM has already renewed the series for a second season, which premiered on October 22, 2015.

 In March 2016, CJ ENM renewed the series for a third season, which premiered on June 30, 2016; this was also the last time Kim Bum-soo hosting the show, as Davichi played in its finale on September 15, 2016.

 After the third-season finale, CJ ENM has already renewed the series for a fourth season with Kim Jong-kook appointing as a new host, when he first played as a guest artist in its premiere on March 2, 2017.

 Following the postseason showcase of its fourth season, CJ ENM has already renewed the series for a fifth season, which began with a Global Invasion special on January 26, 2018 that featured mystery singers representing from local ICSYV counterparts, continuing with regular episodes the following week.

 During a press conference prior to the fifth-season premiere, host Leeteuk stated that I Can See Your Voice could possibly be renewed until the tenth season.
 In September 2018, a post from Mnet's official Facebook page announced the auditions for a then-upcoming sixth season, which was subsequently confirmed by CJ ENM and began airing on January 18, 2019.

-Some earlier promotional materials have also announced the auditions for a then-upcoming seventh season, which was subsequently confirmed by CJ ENM and began airing on January 17, 2020.
-It was later followed by an eighth season on January 29, 2021, and ninth season on January 29, 2022.
+A pair of promotional videos from Mnet's official YouTube channel in August 2019 announced the auditions for a then-upcoming seventh season, which was subsequently confirmed by CJ ENM and began airing on January 17, 2020.
+This series of its similar approach would be followed by an eighth season on January 29, 2021, and ninth season on January 29, 2022.
 At the time of production during the COVID-19 pandemic, health and safety protocols had also implemented.

-In the closing remarks of its ninth-season finale, host Yoo Se-yoon has already announced the series' renewal for a tenth season, which premiered on March 22, 2023, and thus breaking the period of "January seasons".
+In the closing remarks of its ninth-season finale, host Yoo Se-yoon has already announced the series' renewal for a tenth season, which premiered on March 22, 2023.
 For the first time since sixth season, spectators are allowed on tapings.

-As the tenth season ended, CJ ENM is currently discussing on whether the series should revive for an 11th season, after a two-year hiatus.
+As the tenth season ended, CJ ENM is discussing on whether the series should revive for an 11th season.

-Since from fourth to sixth season, the postseason showcases are being aired one week after each season finale, in which includes mystery singer performance rankings for the past seasons, as well as an encore concert that featured some of invited guest artists and mystery singers returning to perform one last time.
+Since from fourth to fifth season, a series of postseason showcases that aired one week after each season finale, featured an encore concert with some of invited mystery singers return to perform one last time, and a montage of their performances for the past seasons.